mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 <br>

-Hover over the border of the Connections pane window until a black icon appears, then drag the “Connections” window to the right to make it wider.
-Widen the pane until you can read the full table names.
-Scroll down in the list of available tables until you find a table called “VHOL_Trips_Stations_Weather_VW”.

  ![A](assets/Tab_1.6.png)

 <br>

-Drag that table out onto the main section of the screen, where it says “Drag tables here”.
+Click and drag the 'ORDERS_V' table where it says “Drag tables here”.

  ![A](assets/Tab_1.7.png)

 <br>

+Next, click and drag the 'DAILY_CITY_WEATHER_V' to the Canvas.
+You'll create a relationship.
+Make sure that the fields are mapped correctly by matching 'Date' and 'Date' and matching 'City Name' and 'City'.

 <!-- ------------------------ -->